-All this is a large delta of the Dniester, protected by the Lower Dniester National Nature Park.
-When travelling along the trails and routes of the park, remember – the Dniester Delta reveals its secrets with voices, colours and smells to those who respect nature and can patiently wait, see, hear and feel.
+All this is a large delta of the Dnister, protected by the Lower Dnister National Nature Park.
+When travelling along the trails and routes of the park, remember – the Dnister Delta reveals its secrets with voices, colours and smells to those who respect nature and can patiently wait, see, hear and feel.

 wetlands of international significance

 the largest catfish caught here